22. Online Networks¶

 Online as airspace source (Airspace Source)

-Detailed information for online centers/airspaces is shown on the tab
+Detailed information for online centers/airspaces is shown on Information.

 The following types are available and can be enabled in the drop down menus on the airspace toolbar or sub menu Airspaces: